alefragnani/vscode-separators/README.md

 # Separators

-It improves the readability of your source code, by drawing lines on top of each method.
+It improves the readability of your source code, by drawing lines on top of each symbol.

 ![Print](images/vscode-separators-print-readme.png)

 Here are some of the features that **Separators** provides:

 * Customize the separators appearance
-* Each kind of method has its own customization
+* Each kind of symbol has its own customization
+* Select which symbols will have separators

 # Features

 ## Available commands

 * `Separators: Toggle Visibility`
+* `Separators: Select Symbols`

 ## Available settings